QBDev0ps/DevOps-Cloud-projects/Project9.md

 ![create logical volumes](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/1f653f4e-1f3b-464c-83be-d0526683f467)

-And then we confirm that our logical volumes have been created by successfully executing the following command:
+**vi.** And then we confirm that our logical volumes have been created by successfully executing the following command:

 **`$ sudo lvs`**

 ![sudo lvs](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/d14ad131-29a7-42b9-950c-e9dda18377e8)

-Then we verify our entire setup of Volume Group (VG), Physical Volumes (PV) and Logical Volumes (LV) with the following commands:
+**vii.** Then we verify our entire setup of Volume Group (VG), Physical Volumes (PV) and Logical Volumes (LV) with the following commands:

 **`$ sudo vgdisplay -v`**